 Premium review

-Premium changes came into effect on 1 April 2024.
+Private health insurance premium changes will come into effect on 1 April 2025.

 Learn more about why premiums are reviewed annually by health funds below.